Marlins vs. Nationals Player Props Betting Odds

 Soler Stats

-- Soler will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .571 with a double, three home runs, seven walks and four RBI.
+- Soler takes a three-game streak with at least one hit into this contest.
+During his last five outings he is hitting .400 with a double, three home runs, seven walks and four RBI.

 Soler Recent Games